ExploraCoder: Advancing code generation for multiple unseen APIs via planning and chained exploration: ExploraCoder Framework

-Previous work shows LLMs struggle to directly invoke multiple unseen APIs in a single run to solve a complex problem \citep{zan_diffcoder_nodate}.
-The difficulty arises because LLMs tend to hallucinate the usage of unfamiliar APIs, and errors can propagate through APIs interactions, further compounding the issue.
-In contrast, when lacking knowledge of relevant APIs, programmers could apply an exploratory programming style, experimenting with code in a sandbox environment to accumulate experience about correct API usage.
-Inspired by this behaviour, we designed a Chain of API Exploration to help LLMs autonomously explore API usage and sequentially solve the tasks related to the problems.
+Previous work shows LLMs struggle to directly invoke multiple unseen APIs in a single run \citep{zan_diffcoder_nodate}.
+The challenge arises from LLMs' tendency to hallucinate unfamiliar APIs usage.
+Hallucinations in early decoding step could compromise subsequent API calls due to the autoregressive nature of LLM, further compounding the error.

+In contrast, when lacking knowledge of relevant APIs, developers could adopt an exploratory programming paradigm, actively experimenting with partial code in a sandbox environment to accumulate correct API usage experience.
+Inspired by this behavior, we designed a Chain of API Exploration (CoAE) to sequentially explore API usage and solve the $n$ subtasks $\{ \langle \tilde{\mathcal{A}}_i, t_i \rangle \}_{i=1}^n$.
 We now formalize the main steps in CoAE.

-\textbf{Experimental code generation.} We encourage the LLM to generate $m$ diversified experimental code snippets for subtask \(t_i\):
+\paragraph{Experimental code generation.} We prompt the LLM to generate $m$ diversified experimental code snippets for intermediate subtask \(t_i\):

-where $s$ is the high-level library information from Section \ref{sec: task_planning_module}, and $\mathcal{E}_{1:i-1}$ is the accumulated invocation experience from subtasks prior to $t_i$.
-We define API invocation experience as the combination of a code snippet and its observed execution output, which will be elaborated in the next step.
-Each experimental code will attempt to solve the subtask by making different API invocations, and print out important information such as API’s returned object.
+where $s$ is the high-level library information from Section \ref{sec: task_planning_module}, and $\mathcal{E}_{1:i-1}$ is the accumulated invocation experience from prior subtasks that could further enhance the preactive planning of $t_i$.
+We define API invocation experience as the combination of an intermediate code snippet and its execution output, which is elaborated in the next paragraph.
+Each experimental code will attempt to solve the subtask by making different API invocations, and print out valuable usage knowledge.
 Such feedback will be observed by LLM in the next step.

-In our experiments, we use the example inputs provided by the programming problem as a hint, and prompt LLM to reuse or create its own test input for experiments.
-For a subtask that requires interactions with prior subtasks, the LLM adapts the code snippet from prior invocations to construct inputs for the currect API invocation.